Chile–Peru relations: Recent history

 In late 2009, Chile continued a multi-national military exercise dubbed Salitre II 2009, which concerned the Peruvian government due to the planned scenario of a northern country attacking a southern country (Both Peru and Bolivia are the northern neighbors of Chile; and both Peru and Chile are expecting to receive a formal decision from the International Court of Justice).
 However, Chile eventually modified the scenario in order to deal with a dictator in a foreign continent.
 Airmen from Argentina, Brazil, France and the United States participated in the exercise.
 Afterwards, Peru's Chancellor José Antonio García Belaúnde expressed the Peruvian government's decision to neither attend the event or make any further comments on this internal affair of Chile.
 Nonetheless, upon the event's conclusion, Chilean congressman Jorge Tarud stated that the military exercise was a "loss for Peru" based on the idea that Peru used its full diplomatic force in order to prevent the event from taking place.
 Tarud also added that this was not an offensive exercise but for the maintenance of peace.
-Yet, Peru's major diplomatic action during this time was its proposal to create a non-aggression pact among all South American nations and to prevent further armamentism (increase in weaponry) from the nations of South America, which Tarud considered to be aimed at Chile.
+Yet, Peru's major diplomatic action during this time was its proposal to create a non-aggression pact among all South American nations and to prevent further increase in weaponry from the nations of South America, which Tarud considered to be aimed at Chile.

 In November 2009 Peru detained a low-ranking air force officer on suspicion of treason for allegedly spying for Chile.
 Peru cited the incident as its reason for quitting the Asia-Pacific Economic Cooperation summit in Singapore early that month.
 Chile has rejected the spying accusations and accused Garcia of overreacting.
 Chilean officials suggested he timed the espionage revelation to create a scandal at the summit where leaders were holding talks on regional integration.

 In 2014, the International Court of Justice resolved the Chilean-Peruvian Maritime Dispute of 2006, demarcating the sea border line between the two nations.

 Both nations are members of the Asia-Pacific Economic Cooperation, Organization of Ibero-American States, Organization of American States, Pacific Alliance, Community of Latin American and Caribbean States, Rio Group and the United Nations.